 Another case involves 22-year-old Ms Dhu who was arrested for failing to pay a fine in South Headland, Western Australia, in 2014.
 She died after her complaints of rib pain (caused by being assault by her partner several months before) weren’t taken seriously enough and she died of septicaemia.

-“It’s hard to believe that in modern Australia, some 25 years after the Royal Commission into Aboriginal Deaths in Custody, this is still happening without accountability,” says George Newhouse of the National Justice Project, which acts for the Dungay family.
+“It’s hard to believe that in modern Australia, some 25 years after the Royal Commission into Aboriginal Deaths in Custody, this is still happening without accountability,” said George Newhouse of the National Justice Project, which acts for the Dungay family, in a statement.

 This weekend the Dungay family are in Sydney, having travelled from Kempsey, Port Macquarie and Coffs Harbour to attend a Black Lives Matter rally expressing solidarity with George Floyd’s supporters and seeking justice for David.
 However, last night – after NSW Police took the rally organisers to court – a judge ruled the protest could not go ahead because of safety concerns over coronavirus.

 That isn’t stopping the Dungays.
 “We didn’t come down here for nothing,” says Christine, who is infuriated by Prime Minister Scott Morrison’s warning that protesters “shouldn’t be importing the things that are happening overseas to Australia”.
 “He needs to wake up.
 It’s happening here.
 How many lives have been taken?”

 She says the Dungays plan to march peacefully – as they have in 30 previous protests – and not interact with police.

 David’s mother Leetona is also in Sydney.
 “I’m going to keep marching on Mother Earth where they put my son in the ground.”